Bayesian Nonparametrics for Sparse Dynamic Networks: Experiments

-\paragraph{Reuters terror news dataset} Here we used the Reuters terror new network dataset by produced by Steve Corman and Kevin Dooley at Arizona State University and can be found at \footnote{http://vlado.fmf.uni-lj.si/pub/networks/data/CRA/terror.htm}.
-It is based on all stories released during $T=66$ consecutive days by the Reuters news agency concerning the $09/11/01$ attack on the U.S..
+The final dataset we consider is the Reuters terror news network dataset.
+It is based on all stories released during $T=7$ consecutive weeks (the original data was day-by-day, but was shortened and collated for our purposes) by the Reuters news agency concerning the $09/11/01$ attack on the U.S..
 Nodes are words and edges represent co-occurence of words in a sentence, in news.
-The network has $N=13,332$ nodes (different words) and $243,447$ edges.
-The observations here are the $n^{new}_{tij}$ interactions indicating frequency of co-occurence between the pair of words $i,j$ at time $t$.
-We assumed that there are no interactions from the past, i.e. $n^{old}_{tij}=0 ~ \forall t \in T$.
-Finally, there are no loops in the network, that is $n^{new}_{tij}=0$ for $i==j$.
-We run the Gibbs sampler with $2$K burn-in iterations followed by $8$K samples.
-The model is able to capture the evolution of weights associated with each word in a fashion that agrees with the observed frequency of interactions.
-For instance, in Figure \ref{fig:reutersweights_mean} (top) the weights (words' popularity) of ``plane'' and ``attack'' (bottom figure) decrease over time, a trend that agrees with the evolution of the corresponding observed counts (bottom figure).
-Moreover, the Bayesian approach enables us to have a measure of the uncertainty on the weights.
-The top plots in Figure \ref{fig:reutersweights_mean} show that the model provides a solution with a good measure of uncertainty.
-The observed interaction counts is a strong evidence guiding the inference.
-In Figure \ref{fig:reutersweights_meansum} (left) the mean of the sum of all the weights decreases over time aligning with the decrease in the total node degree as provided by the observations.
+The network has $N= 13,332$ nodes (different words) and $473,382$ interactions.
+The observations here are the frequency of co-occurence between the pair of words $i,j$ at time $t$.
+We assume that there are no loops in the network, that is $n_{tij} = 0$ for $i=j$.
+We run the Gibbs sampler with $200,000$ samples, with the first $100,000$ discarded as burn in.
+In this case, we choose a truncation level of $K=20,000$.